BBQ grill at Grasshopper Campground

 Directions

 From Dillon, travel 3 miles south on I-15 and take exit 59 to MT HWY 278.
-On 278 travel west for 22 miles to the Pioneer Mountains Scenic Byway turnoff.
+Travel west on 278 for 22 miles to the Pioneer Mountains Scenic Byway turnoff.
 Proceed north approximately 13 miles and Grasshopper Campground will be on your left.
 From Butte, travel approximately 20 miles south on I-15 and take exit 102 to MT HWY 43.
-On 43 travel east for 12 miles to Wise River, MT.
-From Wise River, turn south onto the Pioneer Mountain Scenic Byway (RD 73) and proceed approximately 32 miles and the campground will be on your right.
+Travel east for 12 miles to Wise River, then turn south onto the Pioneer Mountain Scenic Byway (Road 73) and proceed approximately 32 miles.

 Amenities